To see wonders, be filled with awe, and make lasting memories – these are the things we profoundly aim for when we travel.

 Destination #8: Berchtesgaden

-At the easternmost and southernmost part of Germany, we find Berchtesgaden, the gateway to Konigssee, the most beautiful lake in Germany, and Röthbach Waterfall, the highest waterfall in Germany.
+In the easternmost and southernmost parts of Germany, we find Berchtesgaden, the gateway to Konigssee, the most beautiful lake in Germany, and Röthbach Waterfall, the highest waterfall in Germany.
 In Berchtesgaden, we also find the Eagle’s Nest, a scenic and historical spot in the mountains used by the Nazis.

-Though famous for its salt mines, Berchtesgaden is has become more of a paradise for all nature lovers and adventure seekers.
+Though famous for its salt mines, Berchtesgaden has become more of a paradise for all nature lovers and adventure seekers.
 You can expect to see some Lüftlmalerei in town.
-Still, with the number of spectacular spots you can visit nearby, I suggest skipping it and immediately proceed to nature!
+Still, with the number of spectacular spots you can visit nearby, I suggest skipping it and immediately proceeding to nature!

 Why do you need to visit Berchtesgaden?

 - The mountains are breathtaking and gorgeous.
-Regardless if you’re in the town, or in a lake, or drinking beers on a mountain-top beer garden, expect to see spectacularly nature-shaped mountains to enthrall you entirely.
+Whether you’re in the town, on a lake, or drinking beers in a mountain-top beer garden, expect to see spectacularly nature-shaped mountains to enthrall you entirely.
 See Watzmann Mountain from Kneifelspitze or Hintersee.

 - From Berchtesgaden, you can explore another world between the rocks and underneath the ice.
-Visit Wimbachklamm, a ravine in which waters directly flow out of the rocks.
+Visit Wimbachklamm, a ravine where waters directly flow out of the rocks.
 OR hike to the mountains from Konigssee to see the spectacular Ice Chapel with really mind-bending ice formations created as it melts.

 Southern Germany’s Magical Castles